Section I. Volunteer Application Procedures

 The Department of Defense (DoD) has made establishing an agile civilian workforce with expeditionary capabilities one of its top priorities.
 To assist in meeting DoD's goal, the Under Secretary of Defense for Personnel Readiness (USD (P&R)) directed commanders at all levels to support civilian employees wishing to volunteer for deployment, unless there is a significant negative impact on the organization mission.

-Department of the Army civilian volunteer deployment applications Expeditionary for Civilian Workforce (ECW) Joint mission vacancies are coordinated through the Department of the Army Assistant G-1 (Civilian Personnel Policy) (AG1CP) and Army Commands (ACOM) as a part of the civilian volunteer deployment process.
+Department of the Army civilian volunteer deployment applications for the Expeditionary Civilian Workforce (ECW) Joint mission vacancies are coordinated through the Department of the Army Assistant G-1 (Civilian Personnel Policy) (AG1CP) and Army Commands (ACOM) as a part of the civilian volunteer deployment process.

-Civilians who want to volunteer for a ECW deployment must initiate the application and obtain endorsements from their supervisor and/or ACOM or designee.
-Upon receipt of the application it is reviewed and the civilian will be considered for deployment in support of a ECW Joint requirement vacancy and internal Army critical mission vacancies.
+Civilians who want to volunteer for a ECW deployment must initiate the application and obtain endorsements/signatures from their supervisor, and/or Commander (GO/SES) or designee authorized to sign on their behalf.
+After receiving that Commander's (GO/SES) or designee's signature the RFD must be sent to the Deployment Coordinator (DC) for review and signature.
+The DC will then forward the approved RFD to the Army ECW Branch for review, signature and final deployment validation.
+Upon receipt and validation of the application it is reviewed and the civilian will be considered for deployment in support of the DoD-EC Program to source Joint and internal Army critical mission vacancies.
 Because the mission in Afghanistan, Africa and other areas supporting overseas contingency operations are critical, we have structured the application process to make it easier for applicants to apply and expedite the hiring process.
 New requirements for personnel are identified every day, for that reason all Army Civilian volunteer applications are maintained and establish an available pool of applicants who are interested, qualified and deployable to quickly match people to positions.

 Section II.
 Volunteer Responsibilities

 Volunteers may find deployment opportunities listed on the AG1CP ECW webpage ( https://community.apan.org/wg/hqda_ecw_cpol/), http://www.armycivilianservice.com/ or https://www.usajobs.gov/.
-Volunteers must obtain endorsements from their supervisor and ACOM commander or designee, prior to being considered for a ECW Joint position.
+Once again volunteers must obtain endorsements/signatures from their supervisor and/or Commander (GO/SES) or designee, prior to being considered for a ECW internal Army or Joint position.
 Selections may take up to three months or longer.

 Application: To apply for a ECW job, there are three steps: